Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/08-n-body-simulator/Module_02_aie/README.md

 ![alt text](images/x100_design.png)

-Below is the implementation of the 100 compute unit on all 400 AI Engine tiles viewed on the Vitis Analyzer tool.
+Below is the implementation of the 100 compute unit on all 400 AI Engine tiles viewed on the AMD Vitis Analyzer tool.
 ![alt text](images/Nbody_aie_array_view.png)

 The red highlighted region encompasses four AI Engine tiles which contain a single compute unit.